seanwestfall/scientific_papers/README.md

 * Dependent Types in Haskell: Theory and Practice
 * Certified Programming with Dependent Types

+## Linear Types
+* Composable Efficient Array Computations Using Linear Types
+* On the Duality of Streams: How Can Linear Types Help to Solve the Lazy IO Problem?

 ## Fudgets
 * Lazy Functional Components for Graphical User Interfaces